Gold & Silver Excise Tax FAQs

 The Nevada Gold & Silver Excise Tax is levied on companies extracting these precious metals in the state.
 Its primary purpose is to generate revenue from natural resource extraction, specifically to support educational initiatives by contributing to the Nevada State Education Fund.

-What is Regulation R130-21 concerning the Gold & Silver Excise Tax?
+What are the tax rates for the Nevada Gold & Silver Excise Tax?

 Who is required to file a Gold & Silver Excise Tax return?